ricardodpcosta/ricardodpcosta.github.io/research/extrusion.md

 <p style="margin-bottom:1cm;"></p>

 In \[[G.M.
 Magalhães et al, 2025](https://doi.org/10.1063/5.0282477)], we developed a **coupled solver** for **multi-mode viscoelastic flows** within the foam-extend framework.
 In this approach, pressure, velocity, and one selected viscoelastic mode are solved simultaneously in a single block system, while the remaining modes are treated using a **segregated procedure**.
 A central question arises regarding the choice of which mode to include in the coupled system, as this decision can significantly influence both computational efficiency and solution accuracy.
-The study systematically analyses the effects of coupling each individual mode in a six-mode fluid for a **complex profile extrusion** case.
+The study systematically analyses the effects of coupling each individual mode in a six-mode fluid for a **profile extrusion** case.
 Furthermore, a novel convergence assessment strategy is proposed, based on physically meaningful flow characteristics—such as total pressure drop and outlet flow distribution—rather than relying exclusively on numerical residuals.
 This **physically informed metric** avoids inconsistencies stemming from different residual normalisations between segregated and fully coupled solvers, providing a more robust and reliable measure of convergence across different simulation strategies.